jaenrig-ifx/micropython/docs/psoc6/installation.rst

 If you want to setup the device with a previous firmware version, you can check the list of available release in the `GitHub release section <https://github.com/jaenrig-ifx/MicroPython/releases>`_.

-The setup command can as well assist you with this process.
+The ``device-setup`` command can as well assist you with this process.
 In this case the board and the desired version need to be passed as arguments.

 .. tabs::